 - 48 for PTE exam

-TOEFL section scores for Speaking, Listening, Reading and Writing must be 17 or higher, unless if an individual graduate program grants an exception.
+TOEFL iBT section scores for Speaking, Listening, Reading and Writing must be 17 or higher (each PBT section score for Reading and Listening must be 52 or higher, and Writing must be 55 or higher), unless if an individual graduate program grants an exception.
 In addition, these graduate programs - Economics, International and Development Economics, International Studies and Sport Management - and other programs require that students with scores between 79 and 100 on the TOEFL iBT (550 and 600 on PBT) and IELTS scores under 7.0 complete an ESL Graduate Writing/Speaking course at USF in the first semester of graduate studies at USF.
 This information is included in the admission letter.

 All international applicants must request that their testing agency send an official test score to USF's Office of Graduate Programs in the College of Arts and Sciences.